yashasroy/courses-yashas-minicourse/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:46064f2b22
 ## How many neighbors to use?

-Run the code to to see how the accuracy score varies with different values of k.
+Code has been written on the right to visualize how the accuracy score varies with different values of k.
+The `matplotlib.pyplot` Python plotting library has been used for this purpose.
+To display a plot, we need to end each sequence of plotting statements with a `matplotlib.pyplot.show();`.
+Here, as is standard practice, `matplotlib.pyplot` has been imported as `plt` for convenience.

+To display the plot, type in `plt.show();` at the end of the code!
+You can also practice labeling your plots to be more descriptive.
+The x-axis has been labeled for you.
+Try labeling the y-axis or giving the plot a title!

 *** =instructions
+- To produce the plot, we first run `plt.plot(ks, scores)`.
+The values of k are on the X-axis, and the accuracy scores on the Y-axis.
+We then give our x-axis a label using `plot.xlabel("Number of nearest neighbors")`
+- To display the plot, enter `plt.show();`
-- Just run the provided code
+- To label the y-axis, use `plt.ylabel("Label")`
+- To give the plot a title, use `plt.title("Title")`

 *** =hint